SCOTTSDALE, Ariz. -- Scottsdale police had to pry a woman off a tree she was trying to save.

 "It's a safety risk," said Billings, who wasn't happy to see the tree go either.

-"But it's splitting, dropping branches, leaning toward my house, and if it falls it'll kill someone," said Billings.
+"But it's splitting, dropping branches, leaning toward my house, and if it falls it'll kill someone," Billings said.

 Revell was the only one to risk arrest to save the tree, but others supported her efforts.